Staying Healthy While Working from Home

 Feeling Lonely: The Social Impact

-- Stay Social: walk around, shop, or go to the cinema to meet new people and to keep the social connections alive.
+• Stay Social: Take walks, go shopping, or catch a movie to meet new people and keep those social connections strong!

 Distractions: The Focus Challenge

-- Dedicated Workspace: find somewhere quiet where you can work without being disturbed.
+• Dedicated Workspace: Find a quiet spot where you can work without interruptions.

-Working from home can be detrimental to health if not approached wisely.
+Working from home can be challenging for your health if you're not careful.

-Keep good posture, take some breaks, control your screen time, plan your meals, stay social, and get rid of any distractive factors.
+Remember to maintain good posture, take regular breaks, manage your screen time, plan your meals, stay social, and minimize distractions.

-Everyone's situations are not similar; therefore, find what's best to keep you healthy and productive as you work from home.
+Everyone's situation is different, so find what works best for you to stay healthy and productive as you work from home!

 How Sitting at a Desk Can Affect Your Back and Neck